 We can see here the random number in hex is ebdcbfe855d10c56db22455fa5a18963c1f62d85f859c35c310273449b49d284

-In a very rare instance, you may see random numbers fail to be recieved.
+In a very rare instance, you may see random numbers fail to be delivered.
 In most cases this will be an issue on the contract side.
-But if you wish to manually retry you can set a GET request.